 Comedic food talk covering restaurants, cooking, eating habits, hospitality, and even some respectful interviews with big name chefs, celebrities, and regular schnooks hosted by Jordan Okun and Max Shapiro (the team formerly of Air Jordan: A Food Podcast).
-Straight outta Los Angeles, but covering this entire mad food world.
+Straight outta Los Angeles, but covering the entire mad food world.

 | Publishes | Weekly | Episodes | 379 | Founded | 7 years ago |